Under 2 hours

-Charcoal is a go-to heat source for grilling outdoors.
-Many people use it for smoking a wide range of foods from tasty brisket to fish and vegetables as well.
-Figuring out how to light a grill with charcoal is not always easy for beginners though.
-Adding a charcoal chimney to your setup will not only eliminate the need for lighter fluid, but it will help your charcoal burn evenly.
+Charcoal is a go-to source of fuel for cooking outdoors.
+Many people use it for grilling or smoking a wide range of foods, from tasty brisket to fish and vegetables.
+Figuring out how to light a grill with charcoal is not always easy for beginners.
+Adding a charcoal chimney to your setup will not only eliminate the need for lighter fluid, but it helps your charcoal burn evenly.
 This guide will teach you how to use a charcoal chimney so you can get your grill up to temperature from the start.

-Here are a few reasons a chimney starter should be included with your other grilling accessories:
+Here are a few reasons a charcoal chimney should be included with your other grilling accessories:

-- Eliminates the need for lighter fluid on your charcoal, so you can buy natural briquettes that don’t pose any health risks for cooking over an open flame.
+- It eliminates the need for lighter fluid or fluid-infused charcoal briquettes, so you can buy natural briquettes that don’t pose any health risks for cooking over an open flame.

-- Ensures that you’re working with an even heat source, eliminating hot zones and dead areas on charcoal grills to cook consistently every time.
+- It ensures that you’re working with an even heat source, eliminating hot zones and dead areas on charcoal grills to cook consistently every time.

-- Makes your coals less susceptible to wind and weather changes.
+- It makes your coals less susceptible to wind and weather changes.
 Charcoal briquettes that come out of a chimney will be heated thoroughly, making them less likely to extinguish in the middle of grilling.

-- From the bottom, pull a few pieces of paper out of the grate for easier lighting.
+- Pull a few pieces of paper out of the grate from the bottom for easier lighting.

 - Fill the chimney starter to the top with charcoal.
 While you can use less charcoal, you’ll typically get better results if you fill the entire chimney to the top.
 Almost all grills can easily handle that much charcoal.

-- Ignite your newspaper with a long-handle lighter through the holes on the bottom of the charcoal chimney.
+Ignite your newspaper with a long-handled flame lighter through the holes on the bottom of the charcoal chimney.
 Be sure to place it inside your grill or put it on a surface that is not flammable and won’t get damaged, like exterior brick or concrete.

-- Let the charcoal starter chimney get your coals ready for about 15 to 20 minutes, checking regularly to make sure you see a little smoke.
+Let the charcoal chimney get your coals ready for about 15 to 20 minutes.
+Check regularly to make sure you see a little smoke.

-- Your coals are ready to use when they’re about 50 percent burned with white ash around the edges.
+Your coals are ready to use when they’re about 50 percent burned and white ash forms around the edges.

-- Next, remove your grill grates if you haven’t already done this and add the charcoal to the bottom of your grill.
+Remove the grates from your grill if you haven’t already done this.
+Add the charcoal to the bottom of your grill.